What’s Going On With the Uber Credit Card?

 In my travels to Asia and now Europe, I’ve learned how annoying foreign transaction fees can be.
 Our main Visa tacks on 3% to anything we buy that’s not in U.S. dollars, while the Discover card has limited acceptance in some countries.
 So that’s why I was ecstatic about the thought of having a foreign transaction fee-free Visa card, which is what the Uber card delivers.
-Honestly this is a game-changer for me and is sure to save me some cash on future adventures.
+Honestly this has been a game-changer for me and has saved me money on many adventures.

 Mobile phone insurance

-Another clever perk is the inclusion of mobile phone insurance.
-Like with the streaming credit, you’ll need to ensure that you pay your cellular bill using you Uber card in order to take advantage of this offer.
+One of the more interesting features is the inclusion of mobile phone insurance.
+You’ll need to ensure that you pay your cellular bill using your Uber card in order to take advantage of this offer.
 If you do, you’ll be able to file a damage or theft claim on your device and get up to $600 after a $25 deductible.
-For those of you with true butterfingers, you’ll be happy to know you can file two of these claims (up to $1,200) in a 12 month period.
+For those of you with true butterfingers, you’ll be happy to know you can file two of these claims (up to $1,000 total) in a 12 month period.

 Initial spending bonus

-Like many credit cards, the Uber Visa is offering a special incentive to sign-up for their card.
-When you’re approved for the card and spend $500 in your first three months, you’ll receive a 10,000 point ($100) bonus.
+Like many credit cards, the Uber Visa offered a special incentive to sign-up for their card.
+When you were approved for the card and spent $500 in your first three months, you’d receive a 10,000 point ($100) bonus.
 Although this might not be the largest initial spending bonus known to man, $500 is also a pretty reasonable threshold.
-Also, you won’t hear me complain about getting a free c-note.

 Accessing via apps and site

 Another way to view your point balance is in Uber’s flagship app.
-By adding your Uber Visa card as a payment type, a point value bar will appear below your name and rating.
-Tapping this will enable to cash in your points for Uber ride credits.
-You can choose to spend these credits in any amount over $5 and leave the rest if you’d like.
-Below this redeem option are buttons that will launch the Barclaycard app should you choose to explore other ways to spend your rewards.
+By adding your Uber Credit Card as a payment type, a point value bar will appear below your name and rating.

 Point accrual tips